govtmirror/transparency/OpenSBST.md

 Behavioral insights groups containing people with training in psychology, economics, political science, sociology and public policy have been recently founded at the national level in the UK, Germany, Australia, at the United Nations, and in the city of Washington, DC (and probably other places).

-How should scientists working to improve government act?
-We have a good sense for how scientists should act in general.
-In general, science helps us solve problems and answer questions via impersonal and asynchronous collaboration: the idea is that each individual scientist is ignorant, but that groups of scientists, working across time, space, language, and technique, will gradually improve what we know.
-This idea, that no single person ought to have authority can be seen in Richard Feynman's 1955 address to the National Academy of Arts and Sciences:
+**How should scientists working to improve government act?** We have a good sense for how scientists should act in general.
+Science helps us solve problems and answer questions via impersonal and asynchronous collaboration: the idea is that each individual scientist is ignorant, but that groups of scientists, working across time, space, language, and technique, will gradually improve what we know and how we act in the world.
+This idea that ignorance is essential for science can be seen in Richard Feynman's 1955 address to the National Academy of Arts and Sciences:

 > "I would now like to turn to a third value that science has.
 It is a little less direct, but not much.
 The scientist has a lot of experience with ignorance and doubt and uncertainty, and this experience is of very great importance, I think.
 We have found it of paramount importance that in order to progress we must recognize our ignorance and leave room for doubt.
 Scientific knowledge is a body of statements of varying degrees of certainty --- some most unsure, some nearly sure, but none absolutely certain.